Teenager Not Eating Lunch at School? Here's Why

 Young teens want to be like their friends—wearing the same clothing styles, hairdo, and yes, eating the same foods for lunch.

-It’s not until they are older (16 or 17 and up) that they become more interested in being unique, different, and take pride in doing their own thing.
+It’s not until they are older (16 or 17 and up) that they may become more interested in being unique, different, and actually take pride in this.

-In our case, my kids were buying lunch from the cafeteria, and if they were bringing lunch to school, it was in an inconspicuous brown paper bag.
+My girls wanted to buy lunch from the cafeteria, and if they were bringing lunch from home, it needed to be in a brown paper bag.

-My girls didn’t want to stand out from the rest.
+Bottom Line: My girls didn’t want to be different or stand out from the rest.
+They wanted to fit in, even in the lunchroom!

 2. Socializing with Friends

-Lunch is a social time for seeing friends, and being seen.
+For high school students, lunch is a social time for connecting with friends, and being seen.

-Especially when you’re in class all day, and those classes may not be with your friends.
+Especially when you’re in class all day, and the classes may not be with your friends.
+Even if there are short breaks between classes, it’s just not enough social time.

 They want to eat quickly so they can get down to the business of chatting and socializing.